 B.Sc., B.Mus., M.Mus.

-A former member of Symphony Nova Scotia, Lucie Jones is currently principal flute with the Red Deer Symphony Orchestra and an extra player with the Calgary Philharmonic Orchestra.
-Ms. Jones also regularly performs solo recitals and chamber music concerts and has been recorded by the CBC across Canada.
+Dutch-born flutist, Lucie Jones (Lucie Batteké) a former member of Symphony Nova Scotia, is currently principal flute with the Red Deer Symphony Orchestra and has been an extra player with the Calgary Philharmonic Orchestra since 2005.
+Ms. Jones also regularly performs solo recitals and chamber concerts and has been recorded by the CBC across Canada.

 As a winner of the University of Calgary Concerto Competition in 2005/2006, Lucie had the opportunity to perform as soloist with the Calgary Philharmonic Orchestra.
 More recently, Lucie was a winner of the 2008 and 2010 National Flute Association Performer's Competitions.
-Lucie has also been a featured performer with Calgary's Kensington Sinfonia, Mountain View Festival and a soloist with the Red Deer Symphony Orchestra and the Canadian University College Orchestra.
-Lucie is a busy freelance musician performing regularly with various Calgary-based groups.
+Lucie has also been a featured performer with Calgary's Kensington Sinfonia, Mountain View Festival, the Instrumental Society of Calgary, the Red Deer Symphony Chamber Series, Land’s End Ensemble, and a soloist with the Red Deer Symphony Orchestra and the Canadian University College Orchestra.
+As a member of the flute and harp Looking Glass Duo, Lucie has performed throughout Alberta and British Columbia.
+Also a member of the woodwind quintet Perfect Cadence, the quartet Storymusic Creations www.storymusiccreations.com, and the flute, cello, piano trio, New Odyssey 3, Lucie keeps a very busy performing schedule year-round.

 Ms. Jones received a Bachelor of Music Degree in Performance from the University of Toronto and a Master of Music Degree in Performance from the University of Calgary.
 During her hiatus from music, Lucie received a Bachelor of Science Degree in Computer Science and worked as a software engineer.